 - Difficulties in deal valuation: Western models of valuation rely on accurate inputs.
 However, these inputs are often not available in China because many small Chinese private companies do not have audited financial statements.
-Thus, valuation in China, often relies on the ‘emotional valuation’ approach, which is often arbitrary and clashes with the hard-numbers approach.
+Thus, valuation in China often relies on the ‘emotional valuation’ approach, which is often arbitrary and clashes with the hard-numbers approach.

-- Legal concerns: Foreign PE investors often face opposition of change in the management stage.
+- Legal concerns: Foreign PE investors often face opposition to change in the management stage.
 Furthermore, target companies often don’t honor their contracts and penalties for not honoring the contracts are ignored.
 This is because a large number of Chinese companies think that contracts are negotiable, even after execution.
 The enforceability of contracts is further problematized by the lack of a strong (corporate) judicial ecosystem in China.

 - Inability to exit: There are many barriers to exiting from PE investments in the People’s Republic of China.
 Thus, it is possible for foreign investment to get trapped in Chinese private equity deals.
-Concerns about the same are rising because the value and number of exits has been declining since 2011.
+Concerns about the same are rising because the value and number of exits are declining.
 Furthermore, the exit mechanism is more complicated in China than it is in the US.
 This is because PE investments in China have a minority stake rather than a majority stake (as is usually the case in the US).
 This reduces exit flexibility because minority investors have to negotiate with the founders of the target company to reach an agreement, unlike majority investors who can drive the exit n the direction desired by them.

 - Country risk: The regulatory decisions made by the Chinese government don’t only take into account economic and political factors but also take cultural factors like nationalism and guanxi into account.
 Thus, there is a lot of uncertainty regarding the regulatory approval process in China.

 - Exchange rate risk/currency risk: Up to 2005, the RMB was pegged to the USD and was thus relatively stable.
 However, in 2006 the Chinese government switched to a managed floating system of exchange rate management.
 The RMB is allowed to float within a predetermined range.
 However, if the RMB breaches the set range, the Chinese central bank steps in to stabilize the currency.
 The managed floating system increases volatility and at the same time does not convey the true valuation of the Chinese currency.
-Furthermore, as the exchange rate is managed, it means that the currency can be devalued or appreciated without warning (as seen in 2015’s currency devaluation).Thus, foreign investor face considerable currency risk while investing in China.
+Furthermore, as the exchange rate is managed, it means that the currency can be devalued or appreciated without warning (as seen in 2015’s currency devaluation).Thus, foreign investors face considerable currency risk while investing in China.